 Although the actual beach is very small, there are several tasty restaurants along the shore to enjoy drinks or meals.
-Our personal favorite is Ribar Restaurant with the outdoor dining patio, serving the best river trout with garlic makalo.
+Our personal favorite is Ribar Restaurant with an outdoor dining patio, serving the best river trout with garlic makalo.

 Trpejca Beach also has some other fun features to discover.
 They include a huge isolated rock formation for jumping and a mini-Orthodox church replica and a gorgeous steel cross that is placed directly next to the lake.

-Tip: Reserve a private full-day boat tour of Lake Ohrid.
+Budget Tip: Reserve a private full-day boat tour of Lake Ohrid.
 This way, you’ll see all of the lake’s best sites on one wonderful day!

 Where to Stay